renato-albuquerque/renato-albuquerque/README.md

   - Learning languages: `Bootstrap | SQL`.
 - 💬 <ins>About me:</ins> <br>
   - `Technology Background`:
-    - React at <a href="https://horadecodar.com.br/" target="_blank">"Hora de Codar", by Matheus Battisti.<a/>
+    - React at <a href="https://horadecodar.com.br/" target="_blank">"Hora de Codar" by Matheus Battisti.<a/>
-    - Front-End Web Development at <a href="https://www.cursoemvideo.com/" target="_blank">"Curso em Vídeo", by Gustavo Guanabara.<a/>
+    - Front-End Web Development at <a href="https://www.cursoemvideo.com/" target="_blank">"Curso em Vídeo" by Gustavo Guanabara.<a/>
     - Full Stack Web Development at <a href="https://www.rocketseat.com.br/" target="_blank">Rocketseat.<a/>
   - `Engineering Background`:
     - Degree in Production Engineering from the Federal University of Ceará. `(Brazil)`